reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 If your application is relatively simple, you may use [Helm](https://helm.sh/) so you don't need a custom resource to describe your application to Kubernetes resources.
 If you can, you probably should.
 But if your self-defined application definition requires more complicated logic, Helm is not such a good idea.
-Trying to put lots of "business logic" inside Helm templates results in very hard to maintain Helm charts with curly braces all over the place. - Helm is without a doubt a very useful tool and it will stay being a very useful tool even when you decide to write your own operator: you can use Helm to deploy the operator!
-We'll see this in a moment.
+Trying to put lots of "business logic" inside Helm templates results in very hard to maintain Helm charts with curly braces all over the place.
+Helm is without a doubt a very useful tool, and it will stay being a very useful tool even when you decide to write your own operator: you can use Helm to deploy the operator!
+We won't go into Helm in this tutorial, there are plenty of those around.
+Instead, we're going to take a look at when you want to implement your own operator.

 ## Operator development and operator frameworks

-The framework we used was the exact opposite of _everything_ you would want from an operator framework.
+The current state of operator development is complex to say the least.
+The framework we used was the exact opposite of _ everything_ you would want from an operator framework.
 The framework was complex, clunky, buggy, the framework enormous, the operator images we made were huge, the operator itself slow and heavy on resources, and hard to maintain.
 Which framework we used doesn't matter here, this is not a framework bashing post.
 All I will say is that _all_ of the options listed under the operator frameworks to use for operator development are more complex than the one I'm about to show you.
 Furthermore, all of them suffer from visibility problems that we'll discuss in some detail below.
 So, let's get to it!

 ## Argo Events as an operator framework